s1een/chat_gpt_unit-tests/README.md

 ### About

-- This is my research abount using chatGPT for write unit-tests in jest.
+- This is my research on using Chatgpt to record testing on Jest.
-- Its guide how u can use this bot for write perfect tests.
+- It's a guide how you can use this bot to write perfect tests.
 - Chat GPT [Chat GPT site](https://chat.openai.com/chat "Click here..").

 # Chat GPT for Unit-tests JS

 ![](https://www.atriainnovation.com/wp-content/uploads/2023/01/Portada-1080x675.jpg)

-## Technologies used in the research:
+## Technologies used in this research:

 - [![express][express.js]][express-url]
 - [![npm][npm.com]][npm-url]
 - [![jest][jest.com]][jest-url]

-## Jest
+## Setup

-The app use jest  `v.
+The app use **JEST**  `v.
 29.4`

-`$ npm install --save-dev jest`
+For install this package: `$ npm install --save-dev jest`

-## Setup
 ### package.json
 ```javascript
  "scripts": {